Working Metrics 1.0

 View or download the full Habitat and Biodiversity metric.

 Crop production requires a substantial amount of fuel and electricity to power farm machinery and irrigation.
-In addition, a sizeable amount of energy is required to produce fertilizers, particularly those containing nitrogen.
+In addition, a size-able amount of energy is required to produce fertilizers, particularly those containing nitrogen.
 Energy production is resource-intensive regardless of the production method.
 As energy costs rise, it will be critical to track agriculture's use of energy.

 The Energy Use metric includes direct energy from fuel and electricity and indirect energy in the form of energy required to produce fertilizers (“embedded energy”).
 Because growers of multiple crops often do not know how much fuel and electricity was used any particular crop, we have developed a tool to help allocate data to a particular crop or management area.
 This may also be useful to growers of a single crop who would like to estimate energy use by field.
+This metric also has a GHG translator, so growers can use it to baseline ttheir on farm GHG footprint from their energy use, as well as how that breaks down by crop.

 View or download the full Energy Use metric.